 Dr. Groudine received his undergraduate degree from the University of Wisconsin in 1970, and his MD and PhD degrees from the University of Pennsylvania in 1975 and 1976.
-After post-doctoral training at Princeton University and residency in Radiation Oncology at the University of Washington School of Medicine, he joined Fred Hutchinson Cancer Research Center in 1979.
-He served as Director of the Basic Sciences division from 1995 to 2004.
+After post-doctoral training at Princeton University (1976), residency in Radiation Oncology at the University of Washington School of Medicine and research fellowship at Fred Hutch (1976 to 1979), he joined the Fred Hutch faculty in 1979.

-He is also a professor in the Department of Radiation Oncology and Adjunct Professor in the Department of Pathology at the University of Washington School of Medicine and serves on the board of directors of the Seattle Cancer Care Alliance.
+He is also a professor in the Department of Radiation Oncology and Adjunct Professor in the Department of Pathology at the University of Washington School of Medicine and served on the board of directors of the Seattle Cancer Care Alliance from its inception until 2016.
 He has served on committees involved in the establishment of national cancer policy, including the Board of Scientific Counselors for the Division of Cancer Treatment at the National Cancer Institute.

 Dr. Groudine is internationally known for his work on the regulation of gene expression and its role in carcinogenesis.
 His work includes uncovering fundamental mechanisms that regulate how genes are turned on and off in normal cells and how the misregulation of these mechanisms lead to cancer.

-In recognition of Dr. Groudine¹s contributions to the fields of molecular biology and oncology, he has been elected to the National Academy of Sciences, the Institute of Medicine and the American Academy of Arts and Sciences, and as a fellow in the American Association for the Advancement of Science.
+In recognition of Dr. Groudine¹s contributions to the fields of molecular biology and oncology, he has been elected to the National Academy of Sciences, the National Academy of Medicine (formerly known as The Institute of Medicine) and the American Academy of Arts and Sciences, and as a fellow in the American Association for the Advancement of Science.